cah-icuro/TX2-sensor-pipeline/README.md

 rosrun gscam gscam
 ```

-In order to verify that this is publishing correctly, we run `rviz &` from the command line, and click Add -> By topic -> /camera/image_raw -> Image (nb: not Camera, because we are recieving an "Image" data type)
+In order to verify that this is publishing correctly, we run `rviz &` from the command line, and click Add -> By topic -> /camera/image_raw -> Image (nb: not Camera, because we are recieving an "Image" data type).

 We should now see the live camera feed in the bottom left corner of the RViz window.